-This was only the latest twist in a long story of a populous small island that has used its natural assets to make a good living from the sea.
-Scalpay measures just three miles by two, yet has a population of around 400 people.
+This was only the latest twist in a long story of a populous small island that has traditionally used its natural assets to make a good living from the sea.
+Scalpay measures just three miles by two, yet has a population of around 300 people (322 in 2001 and 291 in 2011).
 This is rather lower than the peak of 636 in 1931, but is about the same as it was through the 1800s.
-This makes Scalpay feel more urban than just about anywhere else in the Western Isles outside Stornoway: but it certainly doesn't detract from the beauty of the island.
+This makes parts of Scalpay feel more urban than just about anywhere else in the Western Isles outside Stornoway: but it certainly doesn't detract from the beauty of the island.

-Native Scalpachs developed their own fisheries over the years, often for prawns, and seafaring is said to run in the blood.
-This was demonstrated in 1962 when six Scalpachs set out in a small open boat to assist a trawler that had been blown onto rocks to the south west of the island, managing to rescue three of the crew before the trawler broke up in the teeth of the storm.
+Traditionally, native Scalpachs developed their own fisheries, and seafaring has often said to run in the blood.
+This was demonstrated in 1962 when six Scalpachs set out in a small open boat to assist a trawler that had been blown onto rocks to the south-west of the island, managing to rescue three of the crew before the trawler broke up in the teeth of the storm.

 There was a time when it might have been true to say that a large part of the male adult population was engaged in fishing while many of the women on the island were engaged in an equally traditional activity, the production of distinctive Scalpay jerseys from Harris wool.
 This is no longer the case.
 Today around a third of the population has settled on the island from beyond the bridge (or from even further afield), and economic activity is rather more diverse.